scline6/ShapeRecognitionAndParameterFitting/README.md

     decent fit, but could probably be improved.
 The THETA parameter did not fit well because it belongs to the circular group where 0 degrees is the same as 360 degrees.
 Replacing THETA with cos(THETA) and sin(THETA) should work better, but I will leave that as a future exercise.

+STEPS

+    Please open up the ShapeRecognitionAndParameterFitting notebook and follow the steps.
+It will walk you through loading image data and labels, defining the deep learning model, training the model, performing inference on test data, and examining the results.